firstwiki/original_archive/index.php/Central_SpaceLab/index.html.md

 [Team website](http://www.cmslegoleague.com "http://www.cmslegoleague.com" )

-Find other [FLL teams founded in 1998](/index.php/Category:FLL_teams_founded_in_1998 "Category:FLL teams founded in 1998" )
+Find other [FLL teams founded in 1998](Category:FLL_teams_founded_in_1998 "Category:FLL teams founded in 1998" )

-Find other [FLL teams from Indiana](/index.php/Category:FLL_teams_from_Indiana "Category:FLL teams from Indiana" )
+Find other [FLL teams from Indiana](Category:FLL_teams_from_Indiana "Category:FLL teams from Indiana" )

-Find other [FLL Teams by Name](/index.php/Category:FLL_teams "Category:FLL teams" )
+Find other [FLL Teams by Name](Category:FLL_teams "Category:FLL teams" )

 **Central SpaceLab** is a FLL team from Central Middle School in Kokomo, IN.
-The Central SpaceLab team has participated in [FLL](/index.php/FLL "FLL" ) since the first pilot competition in 1998.
+The Central SpaceLab team has participated in [FLL](FLL "FLL" ) since the first pilot competition in 1998.
 The team is led by James McCarter.

 ## Contents